 LOS ANGELES, U.S.A

+Silke Otto-Knapp was born in Osnabrück, Germany in 1970.
+She earned a M.A. from Chelsea College of Art and Design in London, and a degree in Cultural Studies from the University of Hildesheim, Germany.
+Otto-Knapp is a Professor in the Department of Art at the University of California, Los Angeles.
 Selected solo exhibitions include Bühnenbilder, Midway Contemporary Art, Minneapolis (2017); Land Lies in Water, Art Gallery of Ontario, Toronto (2015); Monday or Tuesday, Camden Arts Centre, London (2014); Cold Climate, Museo Marino Marini, Florence (2014); Kunsthalle Wien, Vienna (2014); Fogo Island Arts, Canada (2014); Geography and Plays, Kunsthal Charlottenborg, Copenhagen (2013); A light in the moon / MATRIX 239, Berkeley Art Museum, Pacific Film Archive, Berkeley (2011); Many many women, Kunstverein München, Munich (2010); Present time exercise, Modern Art Oxford, Oxford (2009); and 50ft Queenie, Tate Britain, London (2005).
 Otto-Knapp has been awarded the Fogo Island Arts Artist in Residence (2014, 2010-2012).
 Her work is included in the permanent collections of museum worldwide, such as the Art Gallery of Ontario, Toronto; Hammer Museum, Los Angeles; Museum of Modern Art, New York; San Francisco Museum of Modern Art, San Francisco; Serralves Foundation, Porto; Van Abbemuseum, Eindhoven; among others.
 She lives and works in Los Angeles.